willie68/ReCoS-Remote-Command-Service/READMEwYAML.md

 - showing Days up to an end date
 - rolling a dice (virtually)
 - showing and logging pc hardware sensors
-- controlling your smart home with product integrations like homematic or philips hue
+- controlling your smart home: homematic, philips hue
 - using a virtual keyboard
-- controlling your media player
+- controlling your mediaplayer
 - ping time to a server
 - soundboard: playing media files
 - random words: selecting a random word/phrase
-- taking a screen shot and save it to a folder
+- taking a screenshot and save it to a folder
 - stopwatch: measure time
 - Count down timer
 - controlling your desktop windows. activate/move/minimize